Hummus Two Ways

 Once you have a super fluffy, irresistibly silky cream, give it a try.
 Maybe add some more lemon juice, salt and cumin (or coriander) if you like.

-The Beetroot Hummus version below.
+The Beetroot Hummus Version:

 And it’s time to enjoy.
 Grab some warm Flatbread (a sourdough recipe for a rather incredible one is in preparation), dip and enjoy a really good hummus.